Walking Liberty Halves

 42648611

-Gem $245 New April 16!
-Glowing Satiny Luster, Light Rose Obverse, CAC Approved.
+Gem $245 Glowing Satiny Luster, Light Rose Obverse, CAC Approved.
 Glowing satiny luster originates from surfaces strike by worn dies.
 Under a bright light, the undisturbed view is quite pleasing with considering the light obverse rose shades.
 The reverse is mostly untoned and satiny on the 1847 Philadelphia issue.
 The strike is consistent with that of worn dies.
 Housed in PCGS Gen 6.1 (2020-2024) holder with CAC approval.